Kochise/win_portable/Internet/curl/docs/TheArtOfHttpScripting.md

  At times, you will see that getting a page with curl will not return the same page that you see when getting the page with your browser.
-Then you know it is time to set the User Agent field to fool the server into thinking you're one of those browsers.
+Then you know it is time to set the User Agent field to fool the server into thinking you are one of those browsers.

  To make curl look like Internet Explorer 5 on a Windows 2000 box:

     curl --user-agent "Mozilla/4.0 (compatible; MSIE 5.01; Windows NT 5.0)" [URL]

- Or why not look like you're using Netscape 4.73 on an old Linux box:
+ Or why not look like you are using Netscape 4.73 on an old Linux box:

     curl --user-agent "Mozilla/4.73 [en] (X11; U; Linux 2.2.15 i686)" [URL]